MbinOrg/mbin/docs/04-contributing/getting_started.md

 With an account on [GitHub](https://github.com) you will be able to [fork this repository](https://github.com/MbinOrg/mbin).

-Once you forked the GitHub repository you can clone it locally (my advice is to use SSH to clone repositories from GitHub):
+Once you forked the GitHub repository you can clone it locally (our advice is to use SSH to clone repositories from GitHub):

 ```sh
 git clone git-repository-url